Lotr-frvr/make-a-c-shell/src/mydoc.md

 you can see them when you do reaveal -a els eyou wont see ., .. and hidden files/folders

-`struct stat` -> get the file metadata
+`struct stat` -> get the file metadata S_ISDIR(fileStat.st_mode): Checks if the file is a directory.
+S_IXUSR, S_IXGRP, S_IXOTH: Check if the file is executable by user, group, or others.
+S_IRUSR, S_IWUSR, S_IRGRP, S_IWGRP, S_IROTH, S_IWOTH: Check read/write permissions for user, group, and others.
+These macros are defined in <sys/stat.h> and are used to interpret the st_mode field of struct stat for file type and permissions.

+dirname /usr/bin/
+              -> "/usr"

+       dirname dir1/str dir2/str
+              -> "dir1" followed by "dir2"

+       dirname stdio.h
+              -> "."

-The number of hard links `fileStat.st_nlink`
+`opendir`, `readdir`, and `closedir` for directory operations The number of hard links `fileStat.st_nlink`
 The owner and group names `getpwuid, getgrgid`
 The file size in bytes `fileStat.st_size`

+### log.c

+log

+Implemented a ‘log’ command which is similar to the actual history command in bash.

+#define MAX_LOG 15

+ You must overwrite the oldest commands if more than the set number of commands are entered.
+You should track the commands across all sessions and not just one.
+The commands should be printed from oldest to recent moving top to down (Refer example below).

+    Haven't stored the log command in log.
+In cases where multiple commands separated by ; or & contain a log command,hasn't stored the entire command string.

+log purge
+Clears all the log currently stored.
+Do not store this command in the log.

+log execute <index>

+Execute the command at position in log (ordered from most recent to oldest).

+Checks for memory allocation failures when creating file paths.
+Handles errors when opening, creating, or writing to the log file.
+Skips logging duplicate commands (does not log if the last command is the same).
+Skips logging commands containing "log" to avoid recursive logging.
+Handles cases where the log file does not exist and creates it if needed.
+Handles purging errors and missing log entries for execution by index.

+`checkandcreatefile` The log file is created in the user's home directory if it does not exist